dxxmsdxy/fmrl/README.md

 **Definition:**
 Inscriptions and apps implementing the FMRL standard interpret one or more inscriptions in a UTXO as state data.

 The order of inscriptions matters.
-Changes to state should be interpreted sequentially, whether the FMRL the logic uses one, some, or all inscriptions in a UTXO for state.
+State should be interpreted sequentially, whether the FMRL logic uses one, some, or all inscriptions in a UTXO for state.

 FMRL inscriptions can use the recursive API to query their own UTXO via `/r/self`, then fetch all inscriptions in that UTXO using `/output/<txid>:<vout>`.